cloudmatrix/signedimp/README.txt

 =================================================================

-This module implements a PEP-302-compatible import hook for verifying Python modules before they are loaded, by means of cryptographically-signed hashes.
-It's designed to compliment the code-signing functionality of your host OS (e.g. Microsoft Authenticode, Apple OSX Code Signing) which may be able to verify the Python executable itself but not the code that is loaded dynamically at runtime.
+This module implements an import hook for verifying Python modules before they are loaded, by means of cryptographically-signed hashes.
+It is compatible with PEP 302 and designed to complement the code-signing functionality of your host OS (e.g. Microsoft Authenticode, Apple OSX Code Signing) which may be able to verify the Python executable itself but not the code that is dynamically loaded at runtime.

 It will mostly be useful for frozen Python applications, or other sitautions where code is not expected to change.
 It will be almost useless with a